jvns/guys-guys-guys/README.md

 Hey guys!
 The guys.
 A Java guy?
 ===============================

-These are the results from a short survey I ran on the use of "guys"
+These are the results from a short survey I ran on the use of "guys".

 You can see
-[the survey questions](https://docs.google.com/forms/d/1qg85hU7hfjqDgydlfa16UveuENFjgp23WlfkRNsnm48/viewform), ans possibly still reply.
+[the survey questions](https://docs.google.com/forms/d/1qg85hU7hfjqDgydlfa16UveuENFjgp23WlfkRNsnm48/viewform), and possibly still reply.

 About 2300 people answered the survey in all.
 The results (minus email addresses) are in a CSV in this repository.
 There's a comma in one of the column names, which is a pain.